robfig/glock/README.md

-GLock is a utility to lock dependencies to specific revisions, integrating with version control hooks to keep those revisions in sync across a team, without vendoring them (rewriting imports and checking them in with your source code).
+GLock is a command-line tool to lock dependencies to specific revisions, using a version control hook to keep those revisions in sync across a team.

-* GLOCKFILE - this file lists a Go import path and the revision it should be at
-* glock - a command line tool for saving and updating dependency versions
+The process works as follows:

+* "glock save" a list of current dependencies and their revisions to a GLOCKFILE
+* "glock install" the git hook
+* As other developers update dependencies, the hook applies those changes automatically.

+This approach is easy on developers and avoids repository bloat from third-party dependencies.

+It is meant to serve a team that:

+* develops multiple applications within a single Go codebase
+* uses a single dedicated GOPATH for development
+* wants all applications within the codebase to use one version of any dependency.

 ## Setup